Broseki/COBOL-Practice/README.md

 # COBOL-Practice
-These are just random COBOL programs I wrote to practive COBOL.
+These are just random COBOL programs I wrote to practice COBOL.

 Compiled using GnuCOBOL.